ophchu/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: ../../../akka-samples/akka-sample-persistence-java-lambda/src/main/java/doc/LambdaPersistenceDocTest.java#recovery-completed

-If there is a problem with recovering the state of the actor from the journal, the actor will be sent a :class:`RecoveryFailure` message that it can choose to handle in ``receiveRecover``.
-If the actor doesn't handle the :class:`RecoveryFailure` message it will be stopped by throwing :class:`ActorKilledException`.
+If there is a problem with recovering the state of the actor from the journal, the error will be logged and the actor will be stopped.

 Relaxed local consistency requirements and high throughput use-cases